 - Usage – Must have used Depo-Provera or an authorized generic version at least twice.

-- Diagnosis – Must have been diagnosed with a meningioma brain tumor after using Depo-Provera
+- Diagnosis – Must have been diagnosed with a meningioma (brain or spinal tumor), seizures, vision problems, bone density loss, headaches, or osteoporosis after using Depo-Provera

 - Other factors – Date of last Depo-Provera use and date of diagnosis